(730 ILCS 5/3-2.5-61)

 (4) the present capacity levels in each facility;

-each facility by federal Prison Rape Elimination Act (PREA) definitions;
+federal Prison Rape Elimination Act (PREA) definitions;

 (6) the number of reported assaults on staff at each